Frequently Asked Questions

 What Bug Tracking packages does ApTest Manager integrate with?

-Interfaces from CLIs to URLs to XML/SOAP can be supported.
-If an interface to a bug tracking system is configured, ApTest Manager provides a "Submit a bug report" link that automatically populates a new bug with information about a failing test with it is being run.
+Interfaces from CLIs to URLs to SOAP can be supported.
+If an interface to a bug tracking system is configured, ApTest Manager provides a "Submit a bug report" link that automatically populates a new bug report with information from ApTest Manger about the test that being run and the test environment.

-To further integrate the two tools links back to ApTest Manager can be included in a bug report.
-Links to the bug tracking package can also be stored with test results in ApTest Manager.
+To further integrate the two tools links back to ApTest Manager can be included in the bug report.
+Links to the bug within the bug tracking package can be stored with test execution results in ApTest Manager.
+For bug tracking systems with a SOAP interface (e.g. JIRA and Mantis) this is done automatically.

 Our on-line evaluation includes an example integration with the Bugzilla bug tracking system that shows some of the powerful things you can do with bug tracking tool integration.